Pawprints Virtual Writing Club Tips

 Classes also available for your members, residents.

-NOTE TO ALL: We publish the best short stories on our site -- you may want to submit your own short stories for consideration.
+NOTE TO ALL: We publish the best short stories on our site -- you may want to

 Corporate training for creative writing/team building also available from Ina, a Fortune 500 Consultant for 20+ years for clients such as SEARS, VISA, IBM, etc.